-We all know what it feels like to be depressed.
+We all know what it feels like to be depressed or stricken with grief.
 We are plagued by negative self-talk and self-doubt.
-We worry about how others view us, or that we won’t be able to live up to expectations.
+We feel sad and a sense of loss.
+We worry about how others view us, and that we won’t be able to live up to others' expectations of us.
+Other times we just feel numb.
 For some of us, these feelings are ongoing and debilitating.
 We have deep-seated feelings of failure and believe that life will never get better.
 We may have been feeling this way for months, years, or nearly our entire lives.

-When people are depressed, they find it especially difficult to visualize a happy life and to conjure the motivation to make changes that would lead to a better life — and this lack of change contributes to feeling hopeless.
+When people are depressed or experience a deep sense of loss, they find it especially difficult to visualize a happy life and to conjure the motivation to make changes that would lead to a better life — and this lack of change contributes to feeling hopeless.

-This approach is particularly useful in treating difficulties that both stem from, and perpetuate, depression:
+Their approaches are particularly useful in treating difficulties that both stem from and perpetuate depression, such as:

 Read more about hypnosis and integrative therapy for depression: